Quantum of Solace: Critical response

 Screen Daily says, "Notices will focus—rightly—on Craig's magnetism as the steely, sexy, murderous MI6 agent, but two other factors weigh in and freshen up proceedings: Forster's new technical team, led by cinematographer Roberto Schaefer and production designer Dennis Gassner.
 And the ongoing shift of M, as played by Judi Dench, to front and centre: the Bond girls fade into insignificance as she becomes his moral counterpoint and theirs is the only real relationship on screen."
 The review continues, "Bond is, as has been previously noted, practically the Martin Scorsese of the BAFTAs: 22 films later, with grosses probably close to the GDP of one of the small nations it depicts, it's still waiting for that Alexander Korda award.
 The best Casino Royale could achieve was a gong for sound.
 Will this be the year that changes its fortunes?"
 Roger Ebert of the Chicago Sun-Times, who praised the previous film, disliked Quantum of Solace.
 He wrote that the plot was mediocre, characters weak, and that Bond lacked his usual personality, despite his praise for Craig's interpretation of the role.
 Throughout his review, he emphasised that "James Bond is not an action hero."
 Kate Muir wrote in The Times that "The Bond franchise is 50 years old this year, and the scriptless mess of Quantum of Solace may be considered its mid-life crisis", before she went on to praise the film's successor Skyfall as a "resurrection".
 Some writers criticised the choice of Quantum of Solace as a title.
 "Yes, it's a bad title," wrote Marni Weisz, the editor of Famous, a Canadian film publication distributed in cinemas in that country, in an editorial entitled "At least it's not Octopussy."

 Not all the reviews were as critical.
 Tim Robey of The Daily Telegraph, in a reflective review of the film in 2013, was positive.
 He praised the film's shorter runtime, claiming that many other Bond films run out of steam before the end, and included Casino Royale in this category.
 Describing the film as having a "rock-solid dramatic idea and the intelligence to run with it", he gave the film four stars out of five.

-Craig retrospectively stated that the 2007–08 Writers Guild of America strike negatively impacted on the production and end result of Quantum of Solace, During a 2021 interview on The Empire Film Podcast, Craig described the film as a "shit-show" and referred to it as one of his least favourite performances as Bond.
+Craig retrospectively stated that the 2007–08 Writers Guild of America strike negatively impacted on the production and result of Quantum of Solace.
+During a 2021 interview on The Empire Film Podcast, Craig described the film as a "shit-show".